What Is the Duolingo English Test? 2023 Guide

 Professional, Email Writing, Presentation, Writing, Communication, Stress, Public Speaking, Speech

+You'll receive your results within 48 hours.
+Those results will remain valid for two years.

+Duolingo has strict testing rules for all test-takers to follow.
+These rules include the following:

 The Duolingo English Test offers several perks compared to similar tests, such as the TOEFL and IELTS exams.
-As long as the organization verifying your language proficiency accepts the Duolingo English test, these perks may be the deciding factor in your test selection:
+As long as the organisation verifying your language proficiency accepts the Duolingo test, these perks may be the deciding factor in which test you choose:

+The TOEFL test, by comparison, can cost around $200 (£165.80), depending on your testing location, plus additional fees for each score report you’d like to send.
+IELTS, meanwhile, charges £175-£195 for their exam, depending on your location.

-You can take the Duolingo English Test from any quiet, private, and bright location with a properly equipped computer and an internet connection.
+You can take the Duolingo English test from any quiet, private, and bright location with a properly equipped computer and an internet connection.
 Once you buy the test, you can take it anytime in the following 21 days—no need to make an appointment.
-Plus, if you had a bad test day, you can easily take it again, as many as two times within a 30-day period.
+Plus, if you had a bad test day, you can easily retake the test as many as two times in a 30-day period.

-Since a computer scores all sections of the Duolingo English Test, you get your results quickly.
-They are usually available within 48 hours after you submit the test—a big bonus if you’re facing application deadlines.
+Since a computer scores all sections of the Duolingo English test, you get your results quickly.
+They should be available within 48 hours after you submit the test—a big bonus if you’re facing application deadlines.

-As an adaptive test, the question difficulty for the Duolingo English Test will adjust as you work through the questions.
-You likely won't be able to determine beforehand exactly which questions you'll receive on test day.
+As an adaptive test, the question difficulty for the Duolingo English test will adjust as you work through the questions, and you likely won't be able to determine beforehand exactly which questions you'll receive on test day.

-That doesn't mean you should forgo test preparation.
-Here are a few ways to get ready:

 Duolingo offers free practice test questions on its website.
 Reviewing these questions lets you see the types of questions you have to answer so you're more comfortable with them on test day.
-You may also find other practice tests and questions through other online sources.
+You may find other practice tests and questions through other online sources to help you prepare.

-If you have a few weeks or months to prepare, consider taking a course to build your English skills and vocabulary on Coursera.
+If you have a few weeks or months to prepare, consider taking a course to build your English skills and vocabulary.
 Here are some options to get you started:

 This content has been made available for informational purposes only.
 Learners are advised to conduct additional research to ensure that courses and other credentials pursued meet their personal, professional, and financial goals.